dutta-arka/Post-AGB-Stars/APPLAUSE Color Retrieval/README_APPLAUSE.md

 1. Download the existing plate_details.csv files given in this folder.
 One can download this from the APPLAUSE archive website.
 See https://doi.org/10.1051/0004-6361/202348793.
 2. For this repository, we select a GAIA ID set from a catalogue of post-AGB stars (.csv file also attached).
 See https://doi.org/10.1093/mnrasl/slac088.
 3. Open the Plate_processing.ipynb file and run the code (adjust the file's location).
 The notebook is self-explanatory.
-4. Finally, run the Archive.ipynb file to retrieve the colour data of available stars from the given input of lists of the remaining files.
-The last step can be avoided by downloading
+4. Now, run the Archive.ipynb file to retrieve the colour data of available stars from the given input of lists of the remaining files.
+The last step can be avoided by downloading combined_refined.csv file.
+5. Once the retrieval is done, we can plot the colors to see if there is any decerable changes.

 After processing of the codes, files are uploaded in this Google Drive folder: https://drive.google.com/drive/folders/11U3avUIoD8SukXdUqJwNDFF9ZQ19ys6r?usp=sharing.